swsnu/bd2017/hw3/README.md

 * Report contains reproducible training results
   * Include screenshots of your training results
   * At least 25% test accuracy should be achieved
-  * We will also check your models on a separate unreleased test dataset to verify the numbers in your report
+  * We will also check your models on a separate unreleased test dataset to verify the numbers in your report (the test dataset is in the same format as the other given datasets; binarized spectograms of wav files that are 3.015 seconds long, 16kHz)
 * Report contains interesting analysis on models as well as tuning parameters